Growth Hormone (hGH)

 Low growth hormone has also been related to elevated cholesterol, elevated apoliprotein, thin skin, lack of collagen, decreased nail and hair growth, poor thermo-regulation, dehydration, emotional instability, poor memory, reduced energy, hypoglycemia, insulin resistance, abnormal metabolic rates, to name a few.
 Low levels of growth hormone causes aging because it is responsible for growth and regeneration of every cell in our bodies.

-It is important to monitor your growth hormone levels while supplementing it to ensure the dose you are taking provides you with a optimal physiological level.
+It is important to monitor your growth hormone levels as you age to ensure optimal physiological level.
 There are several ways to determine growth hormone levels however most have many drawbacks.
 A common way is to measure IGF-1 in serum however this is considered unreliable in thyroid disorders, poorly controlled diabetes, liver disease and malnutrition.
 Research also indicates about 25% of patients on hGH actually experience a decline in IGF-1 levels.
 Another way to determine growth hormone levels is via a 24hour urine analysis.
-By closely monitoring your levels you can ensure your dose is appropriate thus maximizing its benefits while minimizing any potential side effects of potentially escalating levels.
-The dose should be adjusted according based on follow up test results.